ffphoenix/tickets-manager/README.md

 # Tickets Manager

-A minimal tickets management backend built with Symfony 7 and Doctrine ORM.
+A minimal tickets management backend to test DDD architecture in action.

+Built with Symfony 7 and Doctrine ORM.
 It exposes a small REST API to manage organisers, events, and tickets, and ships with OpenAPI/Swagger documentation via NelmioApiDocBundle.

 ## Stack
 - Backend: